awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-mac.md

    After Docker is installed, verify that it's working\.
 Also confirm that you can run Docker commands from the AWS SAM CLI \(for example, `docker ps`\)\.
 You don't need to install, fetch, or pull any containers––the AWS SAM CLI does this automatically as required\.

-If you run into issues installing Docker, see the [Docker installation guide](https://docs.docker.com/engine/installation/#installation) for troubleshooting tips\.
+If you run into issues installing Docker, see the [Logs and troubleshooting](https://docs.docker.com/docker-for-mac/troubleshoot/) section of the *Docker installation guide* for additional troubleshooting tips\.

 ## Step 4: Install Homebrew<a name="serverless-sam-cli-install-mac-homebrew"></a>